-Setting up Home Assistant on the Raspberry Pi
+Setting up Home Assistant OS on the Raspberry Pi

-In this tutorial for the Raspberry Pi, we will be showing you how to install and set up the popular automation tool called Home Assistant.
+In this tutorial for the Raspberry Pi, we will show you how to install and set up the popular automation tool Home Assistant.

 Raspberry Pi Home Assistant Thumbnail

-Home Assistant is an open-source home automation software that was built with devices like the Raspberry Pi in mind.
+Home Assistant is an open-source home automation software with devices like the Raspberry Pi in mind.

-The software is designed with a focus on protecting your privacy and keeping control in the user’s hand.
+The software is designed to protect your privacy and keep control in the user’s hand.

 Using Home Assistant, you can track the state of all the devices in your home.
 You can even set up an automation to interact with them.

-For example, you can set it so that Home Assistant will automatically turn on all your lights when it gets dark and while your at home.
-You can even set it up to dim the lights in your living room when you cast a movie to your Chromecast.
+For example, you can set it so that the Home Assistant will automatically turn on all your lights when it gets dark and while you’re at home.
+You can even set it up to dim the lights in your living room when you cast a movie on your Chromecast.

-The Raspberry Pi is a great device to run your home automation.
+The Raspberry Pi is a great device for running your home automation.
 It is small, affordable, packs a ton of connectivity features, and uses a relatively small amount of power.

 Equipment List